BloodRayne 2: Plot

 The FMV opens with a flashback set shortly after the first game.
 Rayne is seen entering a library (called Blood Library), with a few Nazis inside.
 She finds that Brimstone members have been slaughtered and realizes her vampiric father Kagan is here, acting as an influential Nazi.
-Rayne rushes to confront him for revenge for her mother's rape and the murder of her family, and Kagan mocks Rayne by saying he doesn't recognize her, as he sired numerous offspring that way.
+Rayne rushes to confront him for revenge for her mother's rape and the murder of her family, and Kagan mocks Rayne by saying he does not recognize her, as he sired numerous offspring that way.
 He finds what he was looking for, called the Vesper Shard.
-Knowing Rayne still wants to kill him, he then brings Professor Trumain up from the floor, strangled by his own small intestine, but barely alive.
-Kagan knows that they know each other, and that Trumain "stole" yet another offspring from him.
-While Kagan mocks Rayne, Truman pulls out a detonator, first giving time for Rayne to run, then detonating the grenade, killing himself and seemingly taking Kagan with him.
+Knowing Rayne still wants to kill him, he then brings Professor Tremaine up from the floor, strangled by his own small intestine, but barely alive.
+Kagan knows that they know each other, and that Tremaine "stole" yet another offspring from him.
+While Kagan mocks Rayne, Tremaine pulls out a detonator, first giving time for Rayne to run, then detonating the grenade, killing himself and seemingly taking Kagan with him.